Small Grants Online Application Form – SPRING 2018

 - Please also see our Small Grants FAQ page for more information.

 - Small grants are available for up to $3,000/year.
 You may reapply for grants in following years, up to three years and be eligible each year for full funding.
-Grants submitted jointly and involving a collaboration by two or more schools (e.g. a project involving JFK Middle School and Leeds Elementary School) will be eligible for up to $5000/year.
+Grants submitted jointly and involving a collaboration by two or more schools (e.g. a project involving teachers and/or students from JFK Middle School and Leeds Elementary School working together to create or implement a project) will be eligible for up to $5000/year.
 Please note: a program being offered at more than one school but not involving a collaboration between or among the schools would not qualify for the larger grant.

 - Grant monies may be used to pay costs such as: stipends for teachers, grant administration time (up to 10 hours), substitute teachers, consultants, travel to professional meetings or research sites, materials, subscriptions, duplicating, postage, and supplies directly related to the proposal.
 Books, materials, technology upgrades and teacher training are allowed as part of a larger project to enhance teaching and learning, as mentioned above in the Criteria section.
 Point 6.
 The budget must be clear and spending justified.
 If necessary, include a separate page with Budget Notes, describing the use of funds under each line item.